‘Teen Mom OG’ Cast Is ‘Shocked’ By Bristol Palin’s Addition, Reports ‘Hollywood Life’

 While the cast of Teen Mom OG has been sworn to secrecy when it comes to Bristol Palin joining the show for Season 8, one former member of the show revealed their thoughts to Hollywood Life.

 “I think Morgan Freeman is a terrible business man.
 To fire the biggest joke on TV, [Farrah], isn’t a smartest business move on his part.
-I never heard of Bristol, but if she can argue with a wall and win, she may be what Teen Mom is looking for,” said Simon Saran, former boyfriend of Farrah Abraham.
+I never heard of Bristol, but if she can argue with a wall and win, she may be what Teen Mom is looking for,” said Simon Saran, the former boyfriend of Farrah Abraham.

 Catelynn Lowell, Maci Bookout, Amber Portwood, and Bristol Palin are expected to return to MTV this fall for Season 8 but so far, MTV has not yet announced a premiere date for the new installment.